MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab01_Configure_Field_Service.md

 installed and setting up skills and characteristics that will be used as part of the implementation.

-**Important Note:** If you have already logged into your VM and tenant, installed your sample data, and enabled Maps recently and are using the same Dynamics 365 credentials, the virtual machine might pick up where you left off and you will not need to perform these setup actions.
-In that case you can skip ahead to **Exercise 4.**

 Exercise 1 – Map Configuration
 ======================================================